marifante/Arty-Z7-10-base-linux/README.md

 # Arty Z7-10 Base Design
-Created for Vivado 2017.2
+Created for Vivado 2017.2, but ported to Vivado 2024.2.

+This was an internal project used by Digilent.
+It is not documented in their wiki, but we made our best effort to port it to Vivado 2024.2.
-This project is an internal project used by Digilent for the Arty Z7-10 Petalinux Project.
-You are free to use it as you please, but it isn't documented on our Wiki.
+This project is an internal project used by Digilent for the Arty Z7-10

 # Instructions